rizen211/submarinesn-torpedoes/API.md

 ## What NOT to Extend

-The following classes are internal implementation details and should **not** be extended or modified:
+The following classes are internal implementation details and are **not** extended or modified:

 ### Submarine Internals